 Documents are comparable to the circulatory system of an organization.
 A growing business generates and manages hundreds and thousands of documents every day – contracts, training manuals, proposals, policies, sales records, financial transaction records, marketing material and so on.
 These documents are crucial for the smooth flow of communication between the different departments of a business enterprise and between the business and its stakeholders.

 Now, imagine this scenario.
 Your boss is meeting a prospect for lunch.
-He calls you and asks for the updated sales presentation he created two weeks ago.
+He calls you and asks for the updated sales presentation created two weeks ago.
 “Sure, I am sending it right now” you reply.
 You click on your shared drive hoping to find the file.
 But to your dismay, it’s not there.
 You try the search box, the results run into pages.
-After 30 minutes, the boss calls again.
-You don’t have it yet.
-You call the employee who is on leave but she isn’t able to remember the exact location of the file too.
-Pretty soon a whole bunch of people joins you in your frantic search.
+You call your colleague who is on leave but she isn’t able to remember the exact location of the file too.
+Pretty soon a whole bunch of people join you in your frantic search.
 But an hour later, you are still clueless.
 The normally cool-headed boss is perturbed.
 He hurriedly puts together a roughshod presentation and rushes to the meeting.
 For the remainder of the day, you sullenly carry a heavy load of guilt.

 Does this story sound familiar?
 Most office-goers would have come across a similar situation in their work lives at least once.
 No matter how well you think you have organized your digital documents, you may fail to retrieve a crucial document when you need it most.
 When the operations of your business are spread across different locations and time zones, things get more knotted.
 One thing is clear – these outdated methods of storing and retrieving documents don’t serve you well anymore.
 You need a proper document management system.